toddcblank/kid_randomicus/README.md

 * Centurions in Fortresses - their default placement would sometimes block exits that I don't account for in the fortress generation

 Known Bugs:
-* Pot Rooms in world 3 are jumbled
 * You can jump over the exit screens in World 2, I suggest you refrain from doing so